 - Damage to the optic nerve (glaucoma)

-- Damage of the retina (retinopathy)
+- Damage to the retina (retinopathy)

 - A blood vessel that usually closes shortly after birth remains open (patent ductus arteriosus)